KenPonta/CheatSheet/backend/lib/monitoring/README.md

 # Production Monitoring System

-This directory contains the complete monitoring and deployment infrastructure for the Cheat Sheet Generator application.
+This directory contains the complete monitoring and deployment infrastructure for the Study Material Generator application.

 ## Overview